 Mel Clark is a leader with 20 years of nonprofit experience, as well as for-profit business experience in real estate and human resources.
 She has a demonstrated track record of strong fiscal stewardship, program development, and capturing institutional knowledge and procedures.
 She has served on various non-profit boards, and, professionally, comes to us most recently from leading the Northwest Ultimate Association, serving 10,000 members in the greater Seattle area.

-She lives in Woodinville with her husband, a native Washingtonian and software engineer.
-They have an 18-year-old daughter, and a 21-year-old son, seniors in high school and college graduating – virtually – this June.
+She has an 18-year-old daughter, and a 21-year-old son, seniors in high school and college graduating – virtually – this June.

 She was born in Massachusetts, raised in Kansas, spent summers on the beach in Connecticut, and attended colleges in New York and Washington.
 She is a life-long learner, and loves to read, travel, cook, bake, and garden, and enjoys hiking, yoga, swimming, and tolerates running (long enough to finish a marathon in 2017).

 “We are well poised to be a key factor in a new acceleration of the cleantech sector,” said Mel.
 “We have a fantastic membership, board, and staff.
 I am thrilled to take on this leadership role and help make a huge impact on the growth of jobs, companies, and a cleaner environment.”